OrbitalEnterprises/evekit-source-structure-md/README.md

 * `enterprises.orbital.token.eve_client_id` - Your EVE SSO application client ID to be used to re-authorize ESI tokens.
 * `enterprises.orbital.token.eve_secret_key` - Your EVE SSO application secret key to be used to re-authorize ESI tokens.
-* `enterprises.orbital.evekit.dataplatform.db.account.url` - The MySQL connection URL for EveKit account information.
+* `enterprises.orbital.evekit.dataplatform.db.url` - The MySQL connection URL for EveKit Data Platform information.
-* `enterprises.orbital.evekit.dataplatform.db.account.user` - The EveKit account database user name.
+* `enterprises.orbital.evekit.dataplatform.db.user` - The EveKit Data Platform database user name.
-* `enterprises.orbital.evekit.dataplatform.db.account.password` - The EveKit account database password.
+* `enterprises.orbital.evekit.dataplatform.db.password` - The EveKit Data Platform database password.
-* `enterprises.orbital.evekit.dataplatform.db.registry.url` - The MySQL connection URL for the data platform.
-* `enterprises.orbital.evekit.dataplatform.db.registry.user` - The data platform database user name.
-* `enterprises.orbital.evekit.dataplatform.db.registry.password` - The data platform database password.

 All other Maven configuration properties have suitable defaults defined in `pom.xml`.